 Hot water tank settings

 Water from a hot water tank set on its highest setting can cause severe burns.
-Be sure that your tank is set nowhere near this temperature, in the event that your child accesses a hot water faucet somewhere in your house and only runs the hot water tap.
+Be sure that your tank is set nowhere near this temperature, in the event that a person with LGS accesses a hot water faucet somewhere in your house and only runs the hot water tap.

 Children with special needs are more at risk for choking.
 Try to stay one step ahead.
-Make sure you remove all strings from your child’s clothes and cover Band-Aids with clothing.
-Do not allow your child to play with latex balloons.
+Make sure you remove all strings from a person with LGS’ clothes and cover Band-Aids with clothing.
+Do not allow them to play with latex balloons.
 They may bite it and choke on the pieces.
 Clean the floor carefully and check the area for potential choking hazards and consider items that might not be obvious.
 Food that has been dropped or lose pieces from an older child’s game may become choking hazards.
-Cut food into small pieces, and make sure your child is sitting upright and supported when eating or being fed.
+Cut food into small pieces, and make sure they are sitting upright and supported when eating or being fed.

 For many children with Lennox-Gastaut Syndrome, elopement (wandering off) is a big safety issue.
 Elopement is the tendency for an individual to try to leave the safety of a responsible person’s care or a safe area, which can result in potential harm or injury.
 This might include running off from adults at school or in the community, leaving the classroom without permission, or leaving the house when the family is not looking.
 This behavior is considered common and short-lived in toddlers, but it may persist or re-emerge in children and adults with LGS.
 Children with LGS have challenges with social and communication skills and safety awareness.
 This makes wandering a potentially dangerous behavior.
 Parents should discuss school security, as well as consider developing an elopement plan as part of their child’s individualized education plan (IEP).
 For most children with LGS, a 1:1 aide is strongly suggested in the classroom and bus or transportation route to monitor for seizures as well as elopement issues in order to keep the child safe.

-You can also request to add safety to the learning goals in your child’s IEP.
+You can also request to add safety to the learning goals in their IEP.
 You can ask the school to work on teaching important skills like reciting parents’ names, home addresses, phone numbers, crossing the street, etc. The school may devise strategies such as role-playing or behavioral modeling to help to enforce these skills.
 Make sure to work on safety both at home and school.
-Your child will have a better chance at retaining information that is repeated and reinforced from multiple sources.
+A person with LGS will have a better chance at retaining information that is repeated and reinforced from multiple sources.